 Where to Stay in Nairobi?

-With so much to see in Nairobi, where do we start!
+With so many fun things to do in Nairobi, where do we start!

 Nairobi National Park boasts an abundance of wildlife including the big 5 which may come as a big surprise.
 Whilst we didn’t venture into the Park on this occasion, I have in the past and loved it.
 You can either stay on the outskirts of the city, or in the National Park itself where you will find tented camps which is an amazing experience in itself.
 Almost 10 years ago I cycled from Nairobi to Mombasa with Activity Safaris.
 It was the most amazing experience and this is where we started!